 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for The Bedford Guide for College Writers.
+Click the following link to go to the landing page of LaunchPad for The Bedford Guide for College Writers.

 What resources are available for my students?

 Handbook ExerciseThese are the online, assignable versions of the exercises found at the end of each handbook chapter in the book.
 You can choose which exercises to assign for a given chapter.